 3. Choosing Means to Achieve the Objectives

-1. Use a thick clay, low-fired clay teapot.
+1. Use a thick clay, low-fired purple clay Teapot.
 Make full use of the physical characteristics of the purple clay teapot, which is beneficial for absorbing and suppressing unwanted odors, as well as allowing the leaves to breathe and retain warmth.
 Moreover, teapot shapes with wide mouths, large bellies, and short bodies, such as antique-style or shi piao, are more conducive to controlling the water temperature and the dissipation of unwanted odors.
 Lastly, the teapot must pour water quickly and smoothly.
 The concentration of ripened tea changes rapidly over time during brewing, and the leaves can easily clog the spout, making it difficult to control the concentration of the tea broth with a slow-pouring teapot.

 2. Brew with mineral water with a higher pH (7-8).